 The other night, I finished watching Up in the Air, starring George Clooney.
 It’s become one of my favourite films of all time.
-Here is a brilliant extract of it:

 The film is about a man that travels.
 A lot.
 In fact, he travels so much that he has become a pro at airport checking and at carrying as little as possible.
 The overall message of the film is that constant moving means that it was difficult for him to build lasting relationships.
 However, I am much more interested in the part about ‘fitting everything you own into a backpack’.
 If I had to move everything in my life at a moment’s notice, would I be able to do it?
 If I simply had to go home for the holidays, can I do it without breaking my back?
 Hell yes.